Split Rail Fence with Wire Mesh- Simply Effective

 Split Rail Fence with Black Welded Wire Mesh

-Welded wire has 2″x3″ or 2″x4″ spaces between strands.
+Welded wire mesh has 2″x3″ or 2″x4″ spaces between strands.
 As result, making it a good choice for containing dogs.
 However, it does have a couple disadvantages.

-The first is it does not contour to changes in grade of the land well.
+The first is it does not contour to changes in grade of the land very well.
 Shorter runs and level ground works best.

 Welded wire comes in colors to help it blend in better.
 Galvanized is standard.
 This will have a shiny silver color when new.
 However, after a few years, it will turn a dull gray color.

 Vinyl coated welded wire comes in colors.
 Green and black are standard.
 The darker colors blend in much better than the silver color associated with galvanized.
+Black welded wire mesh for split rail fences is the most popular color.

-Split Rail Fence with Woven Wire
+Split Rail Fence with Woven Wire Mesh

 split rail fence with woven wire mesh